omundy/learn-javascript/topics/introduction/introduction.md

 - A **statement** is an instruction that performs a specific action.
 - Like a sentence—statements have punctuation (a semicolon `;`) to note when the instruction is complete.
-- This statement assigns a value to the `greeting` variable with an [assignment operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators).
+- This statement assigns a value to the `greeting` variable with an <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators" target="_blank">assignment operator</a>.

 ![true](../../assets/img/javascript-anatomy-statement.png)